MicrosoftDocs/visualstudio-docs/docs/vsto/features-available-by-office-application-and-project-type.md

 ---
 title: "Features available by Office application and project type"
-description: Learn how Visual Studio has several types of project templates that support different business scenarios for Microsoft Office applications.
+description: Explore the project templates and features available in Visual Studio that support different business scenarios for Microsoft Office applications.
 titleSuffix: ""
 ms.date: "02/02/2017"
 ms.topic: "conceptual"